There’s one thing that turned Ballarat into Victoria’s largest inland city. It’s the same thing that once transformed this whole region.

 Just around the corner on Camp Street are the remnants of the police station and police court that played an important role in the famous Eureka stockade.
 Other historic civic buildings here are now mixed in with more modern ones.

 And a few blocks away is Main Road, another important historic area.
 It’s small now but was once the centre of mining life with shops and entertainment.
-Some of that charm remains and it’s very photogenic part of the city.
+Some of that charm remains and it’s a very photogenic part of the city.

 Walking tours